Student Voice as Partnership, Not Extraction

 Q: What changes if we treat student voice as agency rather than a dataset?

 A: You interpret patterns differently.
-Instead of treating a theme trend as a verdict, you treat it as a prompt for dialogue: what conditions produced it, who is represented, and what would improvement look like to students.
-That mindset leads naturally to better use of open-text comments, because it encourages institutions to treat qualitative feedback as shared meaning-making, not as a box to be ticked.
+Instead of treating a theme trend as a verdict, you treat it as a prompt for dialogue: what conditions produced it, who is represented, and what improvement would look like to students.
+That mindset leads naturally to better use of open-text comments because it encourages institutions to treat qualitative feedback as shared meaning-making, not as a box to be ticked.

 References